ibm-cloud-docs/databases-for-mongodb/howto-upgrade.md

 When a major version of a database is at its end of life (EOL), upgrade to the next available major version.

 Prepare to run on, and then migrate to, the latest version before the EOL date.
-For more information, see our [Versioning Policy](/docs/cloud-databases?topic=cloud-databases-versioning-policy){: external}.
+For more information, see [Versioning Policy](/docs/cloud-databases?topic=cloud-databases-versioning-policy){: external}.

 Rolling back versions is not supported.
 {: .note}

 Upgrade to the latest version of MongoDB available to {{site.data.keyword.databases-for-mongodb}}.
 Find the latest version from the catalog page, from the {{site.data.keyword.databases-for}} CLI plug-in command [`ibmcloud cdb deployables-show`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show){: external}, or from the {{site.data.keyword.databases-for}} API [`/deployables`](https://cloud.ibm.com/apidocs/cloud-databases-api#get-all-deployable-databases){: external} endpoint.

 Upgrading is handled by [restoring a backup](/docs/cloud-databases?topic=cloud-databases-dashboard-backups){: external} of your data into a new deployment.
-Restoring from a backup has a number of advantages:
+Restoring from a backup has various advantages:

 - The original database stays running and production work can be uninterrupted.
 - You can test the new database out of production and act on any application incompatibilities.